 Assess the potential losses a portfolio can incur due market events.
 This framework allows risk managers to add expert judgment to manage seen and unforeseen risks and is made of two parts.

-The liquidity charge captures close out costs during a default, based on available bid/ask spreads from prior stressed periods.
+The liquidity charge captures close out costs during a default, based on available bid/ask spreads from a reasonable lookback period.
 Close out costs are assessed according to trading practices and costs observed in the market.
 The costs are calibrated to actual traded information for products when available.

-The concentration charge accounts for the additional cost of closing out large portfolios due to their size, an add on if the size of the holding is higher than the daily volume.
+The concentration charge accounts for the additional cost of closing out large portfolios due to their size, an add on if the size of the holding is higher than a certain level of threshold, which is calibrated from recent days of Average Daily Volume.

 During the prod parallel period we will be publishing accurate files using the SPAN 2 methodology at least once a day that will allow for customer evaluation against SPAN.